mdozmorov/Programming_notes/README.md

 ## Miscellaneous

-- [Ubuntu on Windows for computational biology](https://www.protocols.io/view/ubuntu-on-windows-for-computational-biology-sfuebnw) - How to install Ubuntu on Windows 10
+- [Ubuntu on Windows for computational biology](https://www.protocols.io/view/ubuntu-on-windows-for-computational-biology-sfuebnw) - How to install Ubuntu on Windows , by James Lloyd.
+[Twitter](https://twitter.com/StevenXGe/status/1297149642686242816?s=20)

 - [Tutorials on Topics in Julia Programming](https://github.com/johnmyleswhite/julia_tutorials) - Mastering Julia for Statistical Computing and more